aspose-cells/Aspose.Cells-Doc-md/english/net/what-s-new-in-aspose-cells-for-net/_index.md

 * Support to copy pivot tables when copying a range
 * Support to export editable textboxes and shapes to pptx
 * Support to remove AutoFilter of the Table completely
+* Support to export JSON array as a single value with ArrayAsSingle parameter for smart marker
 * Support custom properties of worksheet in xlsb files
 * Support duplicated worksheet names for "DetailSheetNewName" parameter of smart marker
 * Support Style array as format setting when importing DataTable
-* Do not allow to delete partial table including the header
+* Add check to prevent deletion of partial table including the header
-* Do not allow to set name of one existing defined name to another ListObject
+* Add check to prevent setting the name of one existing defined name to another Table

 ## Aspose.Cells for .NET 25.10
 * Provide option to determine how to output significant digits for numeric values